Why You Should Understand Maximum Medical Improvement Benefits

 What Can I Do if the Insurance Company Has Closed My Case/Claim and Says I’m No Longer Entitled to Benefits?

 Obtain the assistance of experienced workers’ compensation attorneys.
 They will serve as your advocate and challenge medical opinions and the actions of the insurance company.
 They will ensure the insurance company does not take away the compensation you’re entitled to.
 If you have permanent injuries, you have a right to free medical benefits for the rest of your life.
 A workers’ comp lawyer will also help you seek compensation for all periods of time you were disabled or expect to be in the future.

 When an Insurance Carrier and Employer Take Away Benefits from an Injured Employee

 Employees injured at work can suffer great harm when the insurance carrier and employer make a concerted effort to avoid paying claims.
 In some cases, a worker received workers’ compensation, but the benefits were stopped early.
 Cases like these are why workers need experienced attorneys to protect their rights.
-At Feldman Williams, PLLC, we get justice for workers.
+At the Feldman Legal Group, we get justice for workers.

 EXAMPLE A – Knee Replacement Needed, But Benefits Shut Down